acidb/mobiscroll-docs/docs/vue/_auto-generated/select/options.md

 boolean

-If true, it will render an input field for the component.
+If `true`, it will render an input field for the component.

 **Default value**: `true`
 ### showOnClick {#opt-showOnClick}